-On the evening of March 6, 1969 area residents both saw and experienced the effects of one such object.
-Eyewitness accounts seem to corroborate the presence of a UFO along a stretch of Liberty Road.
+On the evening of March 6, 1969, area residents both saw and experienced the effects of one such object.
+Eyewitness accounts seem to corroborate the presence of a UFO along a stretch of Liberty Drive.

-Mildred Karabec lived off of Liberty Rd. in 1969, along with her husband James Karabec.
+Mildred Karabec lived off Liberty Road in 1969, along with her husband James Karabec.
 The strange activity began as they arrived home for the evening.
-“We had just moved in…I pulled in my driveway and I opened the garage door…and the door kept going up and down and up and down.”
-Their residence was located along the swath of high voltage power towers which cut across the rural countryside.
-Former mayor James Karabec, suggested that alien aircraft, “would get their power from the power lines,” as they flew parallel to those streams of electricity.
+“We had just moved in…I pulled in my driveway and I opened the garage door . . . and the door kept going up and down and up and down.”
+Their residence was located along a swath of high-voltage power towers that cut across the rural countryside.
+Former mayor James Karabec, suggested that alien aircraft “would get their power from the power lines,” as they flew parallel to those streams of electricity.
 What of the aircraft itself?
 What did it look like?
-Mildred Karabec recalled, “We saw lights but there was no noise over the power lines…there was absolutely no noise…bright, they were just bright lights…white.”
+Mildred Karabec recalled, “We saw lights but there was no noise over the power lines . . . there was absolutely no noise . . . bright, they were just bright lights . . . white.”

-A rare interview with a government official appeared in the Twinsburg Bulletin on February 24, 2015, adding credence to the many silent observers of that night several decades ago.
-Editor Andrew Schunk wrote:
+An interview with police sergeant Donald Prange appeared in the Twinsburg Bulletin on February 24, 2015, adding credence to accounts by the many silent observers of that night several decades ago.
+Reporter Andrew Schunk wrote:

-Fast forward to 2014 and glowing spacecraft were still lighting up the skies over Twinsburg.
-Mildred Karabec recalled, “We were changing a tire for my younger sister and just happened to look up and we saw two of them interacting…and it had flashing lights.”
-They proceeded to head towards Liberty Park, the site of the close encounter 35 years earlier.
-“I got out of the car and stood by the hood of the car and two cigar shaped…came toward us and stopped right above us and I turned to jump back in the car at that point and when I did, they went up a little higher and one went left and one went right.
+Fast-forward to 2014, and glowing spacecraft were still lighting up the skies over Twinsburg.
+Mildred Karabec recalled, “We were changing a tire for my younger sister and just happened to look up and we saw two of them interacting . . . and it had flashing lights.”
+They proceeded to head toward Liberty Park, the site of the close encounter thirty-five years earlier.
+“I got out of the car and stood by the hood of the car and two cigar-shaped [objects] . . . came toward us and stopped right above us and I turned to jump back in the car at that point and when I did, they went up a little higher and one went left and one went right.
 And then in a second they both met back in the center and headed straight toward Aurora and disappeared, but they moved at such speed.”